parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 more like recipes in a cookbook than like mathematical formulas.
-I.e. the choice of each and every "ingredient" and how they are combined in a conventional musical score is the result of a conscious decision by its composer, resulting from that particular person's whims and tastes at the time of composition.
+I.e. the choice of each and every "ingredient" and how they are combined in a conventional musical score is the result of a conscious decision by its composer, resulting from that particular person's whims and tastes at the time of composition, limited by the physical characteristics of the particular instruments listed in the arrangement and reasonable expectations of the performance capabilities of human musicians.

 Similarly, the source code that was used to drive [Example 03](#example-03) is an algorithm expressed in the Ruby programming language, executed by a computer